Goal Setting Options Abound

 There are many ways that businesses set goals, choose priorities, and ensure that their teams are rowing in the same direction.

 You’ve probably created SMART goals, been asked to use OKRs, watched KPIs, laid out Vision Boards, or updated Kanban Boards.
 These are all great tools to help keep team alignment.
-I’ve used these for many years with different teams and with varying success.
+I’ve used these for many years with different teams and varying success levels.

 I have seen teams that favor top-down goal setting and have contrasted that with those who like bubbling ideas from the bottom up.